Confederate States Attorney General

 The Attorney General of the Confederate States of America was a member of the Confederate cabinet.
-The office of Attorney General of the Confederate States was created by the statute which established the Department of Justice.
+The office of Attorney General of the Confederate States was created by a statute which established the Department of Justice.
 By the establishing statute, it was "the duty of the Attorney General to prosecute and conduct all suits in the Supreme Court, in which the Confederate States [was] concerned, and to give his advice and opinion upon questions of law, when required by the President of the Confederate States, or when requested by any of the heads of departments, touching any matters that may concern their departments on subjects before them."
 In this respect, his duties were the same as those of the United States Attorney General.
 But additionally, he had "supervisory power over the accounts of the marshals, clerks and officers of all the courts of the Confederate States, and all claims against the Confederate States."
 The Supreme Court was never established because of "fierce opposition" by white supremacists to a federal court that could abolish slavery.